Accommodations for illness or extenuating circumstances

 |Office of Indigenous Relations||The Office of Indigenous Relations works collaboratively on and off-campus to advance the goals of the Truth and Reconciliation Calls to Action, creating a long-term vision for the University, grounded in decolonization.|

 |Academics in Residence||The living learning program offers tutoring in residence for a variety of courses on a weekly basis.|

 |AccessAbility Services||AccessAbility Services promotes access to programs, services, and facilities for students, faculty, staff, and campus visitors with permanent or temporary disabilities.
 The office provides information to students, academic accommodations, and various support services.|

-The Centre for Career Action offers services including various resources, workshops, events and individual appointments for students.
+The Centre for Career Development offers services including various resources, workshops, events and individual appointments for students.
 Appointments can be made for the following: résumé and cover letter critique, career exploration and decision making including job search advice, mock interviews for jobs and professional school, and assistance with grad/professional school process and review.